Call Me Back

 Tax of a Discretionary Trust

 Trustees will pay income tax on the trust income at trust rates.
 For discretionary trusts with total income over £500, the tax rates are very high, 45% for all sources or 39.35% for dividends.
+Tax reliefs, such as business property relief and agricultural property relief, may be available to reduce inheritance tax, capital gains tax, and income tax liabilities.

 Capital gains tax is another consideration, with annual exemption and specific rates for property and other assets.